-Here are tips for making the most of our Job & Internship Fair.
+Here are tips for making the most of our career and internship fairs.
 Be sure to share them with your student.

 - 3. BRING COPIES OF YOUR RÉSUMÉ.
 Not every employer at the fair will ask for a résumé, but you should plan to bring several copies, professionally formatted and printed on résumé paper.
 If you need to create a résumé or have someone review your résumé before the fair, visit Career and Professional Development in Moody Hall, Room 134 to access our résumé resources.